“For music and service to become your way of life, you must confront economic realities.”

 That is, they take lessons from one individual over a span of years and depend on that person to cultivate their artistic, technical, and career skills.

 Does that educational arrangement make sense for contemporary music students?

 Apprenticeship in the Pre-Industrial World

 When cultures and technologies changed little from one generation to the next, apprentices could reasonably expect that the knowledge masters conveyed would remain relevant.

 In the 18th century, let’s say, blacksmith apprentices could gain the ability to make horseshoes under the assumption that horseshoes would be in demand throughout their lifetimes.

 Career Preparation in the 21st Century

 In our rapidly-changing world, the knowledge bases of people who built careers a generation ago remain pertinent in many ways.
 But the cultural, technological, and economic transformations of the preceding two decades mean that aspiring 21st-century professionals require knowledge and skills that experts of earlier generations often lack.

 Case in point, emerging 21st-century musicians need to understand contemporary arts cultures, economies and technologies, which differ markedly from those of the 20th century.

 Music Schools: Stuck in the Past?

 As the music industry has transformed, many music schools have continued training students as they did in the last century.

-A typical example: Conservatory students might study under active or retired orchestra musicians who are masters of the orchestral repertoire, and those teachers often don’t guide nor encourage their students to acquire 21st-century skills.
+A typical example: Conservatory students might apprentice under active or retired orchestra musicians who are masters of the orchestral repertoire, and those teachers often don’t guide nor encourage their students to acquire 21st-century skills.

 All the while, the large-ensemble industry contracts, and full-time orchestra jobs are so scarce and sought-after that it’s irrational for students to enroll in costly degree programs with the sole aim of landing such jobs (e.g., I’m told that the recent 3rd horn opening in the Nashville Symphony attracted hundreds of applicants).

 So, even though orchestral music represents some of the greatest art ever produced, and the skills that veteran orchestra players possess are of immense value to students, those skills aren’t sufficient for today’s graduates.